 Knit fabrics come in so many different types!
 The possibilities really do seem endless with what kind of knit fabric could possibly suit you best.

 What do fruits and vegetables have in common with knit fabric?
 If you ask someone a general question about fiber content, you will likely get responses based on fiber amounts found in different foods.
 That’s unless you happen to be in a fabric store, where (nearly) everyone there will realize that you’re talking about fiber content in different fabrics.

 The fiber content in different kinds of knit fabrics determines how they look, feel, and wear.
-The more natural the fibers are (like cotton, silk or linen), the better they feel against skin.
+The more natural the fibers are (like cotton, silk, or linen), the better they feel against the skin.
 Unfortunately, they may not be as durable or wear well over time.

 Fiber Content Of Different Knit Fabrics

 When you look at clothing labels, you tend to see different kinds of fabrics listed.
 Fabric labels are used to inform customers about the type of fabric that is being purchased.
 Common types include cotton, linen, wool, silk, and synthetic fibers like polyester or rayon.